svanschu/Joomla-HTML-Bootstrap-overrides/README.md

 Joomla-HTML-Bootstrap-overrides
 ===============================

-A summary of HTML overrides for Joomla 3 and Bootstrap 3 and later
+A summary of HTML overrides for Joomla 3 and Bootstrap 3 and later.

+This should be a community project.
+For the community from the community.
+I want to be the person to push this forward and provide the platform.
+Clone it, fork it, write issues, ideas.
+All contributions are welcome.

 ## General
 The root folder of this repository is under <JoomlaRoot>/templates/<YourTemplate>/html/